West Nile Virus season is here.

 Since 1999, more than 30,000 people in the United States have been reported sick with West Nile virus, which is spread by infected mosquitoes.
-In the U.S., there have been a total of nearly 700 human cases of West Nile virus disease this year, and 26 deaths related to the virus.
+In the U.S., there have been a total of nearly 700 human cases of West Nile virus disease in 2013, and 26 deaths related to the virus.
 This is the highest number of reported cases since West Nile virus was first detected in 1999.
-Most cases have been reported from six states, including California.
-For maps and statistics of WNV in the United States, visit the CDC's information page.
+Most cases were reported from six states, including California.
+For updated maps and statistics of WNV in the United States, visit the CDC's information page.

 West Nile virus in California

 There have been no reported human cases of West Nile virus in San Mateo County.

 In California, there have been three human cases of West Nile virus reported so far this year.
 In San Mateo County, one bird specimen and one mosquito pool were found to be positive for West Nile Virus.

 The San Mateo County Mosquito and Vector Control District is San Mateo County’s community-based mosquito control program (www.smcmad.org).
 This program uses different methods to help control the risk of disease in San Mateo County, including surveillance, prevention and control of mosquito populations.